Resources

 Click here to email this page to a friend.

-Natural Cancer Treatment Pearl
+Natural Vegetarian Cancer Treatment Pearl

 Limiting your meat intake may decrease your risk of most cancers.
 It is important to get 50+ grams of protein each day.
 Non-meat sources include protein powders, beans, tofu and dairy products.
-Click here for your FREE Fruit Protein Smoothie Recipe.

 Protein Provides:

-• Amino acids for many functions in the body including making brain chemicals
+• Amino acids for many functions in the body including making brain chemicals and anti-depressants

 • Collagen to strengthen bones, muscle, skin, hair and nails